WordPress/gutenberg/packages/compose/README.md

 _Parameters_

--   _eventTypesToHandlers_ `Object<string,string>`: Object with keys of DOM event type, the value a name of the function on the original component's instance which handles the event.
+-   _eventTypesToHandlers_ `Record<keyof GlobalEventHandlersEventMap, string>`: Object with keys of DOM event type, the value a name of the function on the original component's instance which handles the event.

 _Returns_

--   `Function`: Higher-order component.
+-   `any`: Higher-order component.

 <a name="withInstanceId" href="#withInstanceId">#</a> **withInstanceId**